 A Point to Point architecture uses a single fiber from the central office for each customer.
 No optical splitters are used, and usually some form of 1 Gbps bi-directional Ethernet is used on the link.

 The various Passive Optical Network (PON) architectures were initially developed to economize the use of fiber.
 Since fiber has such huge bandwidth, the thinking was that you could share the bandwidth of a single fiber among many customers, and thus lower your network installation costs.
 The differences between a PON and a simple point to point network can be dramatic.
 For 5,000 customers, you would have to have 5,000 or more fibers leaving your central office, as compared to about 200 fibers in a PON.
 You also use fewer active electronic ports in your central office - again 5,000 versus 200 ports.

 The current dominant PON architecture is GPON.
-It provides 2.5 Gbps downstream to the customer shared typically by up to 32 customers (but practically around 24 customers due to field layout constraints), and 1.2 Gbps upstream to the Internet, again shared by the customers on the same GPON port.
+It provides 2.5 Gbps downstream to the customer shared typically by up to 32 customers, and 1.2 Gbps upstream to the Internet, again shared by the customers on the same GPON port.

 A point to point network will give each customer a 1 Gbps dedicated down and uplink.
 Since no splitters are used, the network is easier to diagnose when a fault occurs, and it generally has a large optical link budget (meaning more reliability in degraded conditions).

 While the cost savings in fiber may be large for a PON network, it turns out that, especially if you bury your fiber, other costs such as trenching labor costs far outweigh fiber costs.
 And as time has marched on, both equipment port costs and fiber cable costs have dramatically fallen.